pidie/darkwood/.swm/physics-system.9x3kjr34.sw.md

 # TODO

-*   Create and implement the IPhysicsInteractable interface
+*   Create and implement the `IPhysicsInteractable`<swm-token data-swm-token=":Assets/Scripts/Physics_/IPhysicsInteractable.cs:1:4:4:`public interface IPhysicsInteractable`"/> interface

     *   Scripts that use physics will implement this instead of using a cookie cutter `PhysicsController`<swm-token data-swm-token=":Assets/Scripts/Physics_/PhysicsController.cs:6:5:5:`    public class PhysicsController : MonoBehaviour`"/>

     *   Retire the `PhysicsController`<swm-token data-swm-token=":Assets/Scripts/Physics_/PhysicsController.cs:6:5:5:`    public class PhysicsController : MonoBehaviour`"/> script

-    *   Create a default implementation of IPhysicsInteractable to replace PhysicsController
+    *   Create a default implementation of `IPhysicsInteractable`<swm-token data-swm-token=":Assets/Scripts/Physics_/IPhysicsInteractable.cs:1:4:4:`public interface IPhysicsInteractable`"/> to replace PhysicsController

     *   Potentially create modular physics behaviors and a drag-and-drop system within the inspector to control how the object behaves in real-time via scriptable objects